-What is an employee assessment test for work?
+What is an employee assessment test?

-Some tests employ negative marking – meaning that points are deducted for incorrect answers – but most do not.
+Some tests also employ negative marking – meaning that points are deducted for incorrect answers – but most do not.

-These are often used in combination, to gain a full picture of each candidate's strengths and skills.
+These are often used in a combined employee assessment process, to gain a full picture of each job candidate's strengths and skills.

-Personality and Culture Fit
+Personality and culture fit

 Personality tests, or cultural fit tests, are used to assess the personality, character, and behavioral traits of prospective employees.
 They consist of a series of statements that candidates are asked to rank, according to their strength of agreement.